 Spring 2011 Explorations and Learning Opportunities

 Besides our regular geography courses, we always offer some exceptional field learning opportunities for our students.
-This spring 2011 we will use four Saturdays to demonstrate the diversity of southern California landscapes and learning opportunities within a one-day radius.
-These will include one coastal, one mountain, one desert and one urban trip, each within one Saturday.
-Click on Geography 35 above for more details.
+In spring 2011 we used four Saturdays to demonstrate the diversity of southern California landscapes and learning opportunities within a one-day radius.
+These included one coastal, one mountain, one desert and one urban trip, each within one Saturday.
 In addition to our geography and environmental studies courses, students have been invited to participate in some special learning projects and field trips that have included cultural L.A., and in various national parks with the National Park Service (thank you Susan Teel).
 Our students also produced two excellent films documenting our discoveries.
 Click Geog 35 above for my most recent field course.

 In addition to our variety of regular geography classroom and laboratory learning experiences, our Fall 2010 field experiences included a survey of the Santa Monica Mountains' highest peak (Sandstone Peak), and a trip over the San Gabriel Mountains to Vasquez Rocks and Devil's Punchbowl.
 We also joined our friends and colleagues in Life Sciences to Morro Bay and our Central Coast to learn about coastal processes and marine biology.
 I was also lucky to lead other activities that included another successful Eat Your Way Through L.A.
 Cultural Field Trip for faculty, staff and students and another session for the Topanga Docents.